-The late Carey Carter’s friends are holding a fashionable farewell in his memory this month.
+The late Carey Carter’s friends are holding a fashionable farewell in his memory tonight.

 The co-founder of Carter-Barnes hair salon died in January from complications after a stroke, leaving a legacy of civic leadership.
 He chaired countless galas over the years, raising millions of dollars for causes including Murphy-Harpst Children’s Centers, the Chelko Foundation, AID Atlanta, Jaden’s Ladder, UNICEF, Susan G. Komen Greater Atlanta, Open Hand and Jeffrey Fashion Cares.

 “Celebrating Carey Carter,” emceed by longtime Channel 2 anchor and now KISS 104.1 FM host Monica Pearson, is planned for 6 p.m. tonight (March 19) at Flourish, 3143 Maple Drive in Buckhead.
 The evening will feature cocktails and hors d’oeuvres in addition to a fashion show by Saks Fifth Avenue.

 There is no charge for admission, although exclusive runway seats are available for $500.
 An RSVP is requested by March 12 and donations of any amount are welcome.
 Proceeds will benefit the Carey Carter Therapeutic & Medical Services Center at Murphy-Harpst, a residential treatment center for abused and neglected children.